my-language-skills/simple-revision-cleaner/README.txt

 = How am I notified if some revisions were deleted from database? =

-Once some revisions are deleted, you will get an alert when admin dashboard will be loaded.
+Once some revisions are deleted, you will get notification when admin dashboard will be loaded.

 = Is plugin work influenced if I set the limitation on amount of revisions on my web-site? =